 Your gums should be firm, pink, and healthy looking.
 Unfortunately, gums affected by gum disease aren’t.
 Some of the most common signs and symptoms of gum disease include:

-If you notice signs and symptoms of gum disease, it’s very important to see Dr. Griebahn at Main Family Dental Care and get the problem under control to avoid long-term gum issues.
+If you notice signs and symptoms of gum disease, it’s very important to visit Main Family Dental Care and get the problem under control as soon as possible to avoid long-term gum issues.

 When tartar forms beneath your gum line, it can infect and inflame your gums, leading to soreness, tenderness, and bleeding.
 Over time, it can pull apart the soft tissue and loosen teeth.